Unboxed-Software/solana-course/content/local-setup.md

+---
-# Local Program Development
+title: Local Program Development

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Set up a local environment for Solana program development
 - Use basic Solana CLI commands
 - Run a local test validator
 - Use Rust and the Solana CLI to deploy a Solana program from your local development environment
 - Use the Solana CLI to view program logs
+---

 # TL;DR